 Step #2: Negotiate a severance

-13 years after I started my career in finance, I left my finance job by negotiating a severance equal to roughly six years worth of living expenses.
-At the time of my departure in 2012, I was a 34-year-old Executive Director who had accumulated four years worth of deferred compensation in the form of cash and stock.
+13 years after I started my career in finance, I left my finance job by negotiating a severance.
+The package was equal to roughly six years worth of living expenses.
+When I retired in 2012, I was a 34-year-old Executive Director.
+I had accumulated four years worth of deferred compensation in the form of cash and stock.

-As part of my severance, I was able to keep all my deferred cash and stock compensation, get paid three months of federally mandated WARN Act pay, receive six months of fully paid healthcare, and receive a six-figure lump sum severance check.
+As part of my severance, I was able to keep all my deferred cash and stock compensation.
+I also got paid three months of federally mandated WARN Act pay.
+Further, I received six months of fully paid healthcare.
+Most of all, I received a six-figure lump sum severance check.